 \subsection{Zero-Shot Performance Under Different Value-Block Designs}

 Figure~\ref{fig:ablation_valueblock} summarizes the zero-shot results for four value-block configurations.
 Using raw values only (Setup~1) yields limited performance: accuracy is $36.2\%$ and the F1-score reaches $50.3\%$, indicating that the model struggles to infer stable thresholds from raw telemetry.
-Introducing mean and std (Setup~2) noticeably improves performance, achieving $56.8\%$ accuracy and an F1-score of $65.3\%$.
+Introducing the mean and standard deviation (Setup~2) noticeably improves performance, achieving $56.8\%$ accuracy and an F1-score of $65.3\%$.
 Adding z-scores alongside raw values (Setup~3) further increases recall to $99.0\%$ and raises the F1-score to $67.8\%$, suggesting that rule-aligned normalization aids the model's zero-shot reasoning.
-The best results occur when the value block contains only z scores (Setup 4), achieving $71.8\%$ accuracy and a $77.9\%$ F1 score.
-Across all configurations, providing additional information improves performance, but the results show that more information does not always lead to better outcomes.
-The structure and precision of the value block are more important than its size, and the most effective setting is the one that presents the essential numeric cues in a clear and concise form.
-These observations indicate that an effective design requires a careful balance between the amount of information and the clarity with which it is presented.
+The best results occur when the value block contains only z-scores (Setup~4), achieving $71.8\%$ accuracy and a $77.9\%$ F1-score.
+These results indicate that the structure and precision of the value block matter more than its size: presenting essential numeric cues in a concise, rule-aligned form outperforms simply exposing more measurements.